sebastianmenze/Analysis-of-IFSC-Climbing-World-Cup-and-Paraclimbing-World-Cup-results/readme.md

 - There is no easy way to the top.
 Luck plays the biggest role for the top 20-80% of athletes, less so for the top and bottom 20%.
 Expect variable competition results unless you are really good or really bad, it's part of the game.
 - In some categories there are exceptionally talented athletes that dominate the field.
 Don't compare yourself to them, keep on training and you'll get there.
 Also have fun!
-- Para-climbing is an elite level sport that shows identical statistical patterns to regular competition climbing.
+- Para-climbing is an elite level sport that shows similar statistical patterns to regular competition climbing.

-A curious finding is that the rate of athlete improvement over time (avg. slope) is over 8 times higher for para-climbing than regular world cups.
+A curious finding is that the rate of athlete improvement over time (avg. slope) is around 4 times higher for para-climbing than regular world cups.
 I wonder if this is a statistical artifact due to the smaller sample size, or a real effect, since many para climbers start competing at the world cups compared to regular climbers that often have previous competition experience.

 ![ifsc_worldup_result_analysis_trend_hist](ifsc_worldup_result_analysis_trend_hist.png)